You are here

 Office of the Director

 The Office of the Director (OD) leads the Institute by setting research and programmatic priorities.
-In order to help coordinate key OD functions, a position of Director of Program Integration at NIDA was created in 2008.
-This position is designed to facilitate collaboration across NIDA’s Divisions, Offices, and Centers as well as across the NIH with an emphasis on program development.
-In addition, cross-cutting initiatives are coordinated through special offices within the Office of the Director.
+Cross-cutting initiatives are coordinated through special offices within the Office of the Director.

-- The AIDS Research Program office provides direction and leadership for the development of a progressive HIV/AIDS research portfolio that addresses the unique dimensions of drug abuse as it relates to HIV/AIDS.
-The development and implementation of this research program is guided by several factors including, but not limited to, the epidemiology of the HIV/AIDS pandemic, the evolution of HIV/AIDS diagnoses and treatment, and the role of drug abuse and related behaviors in the spread and progression of HIV/AIDS.
+- The AIDS Research Program office provides direction and leadership for the ongoing development of an innovative and multidisciplinary HIV/AIDS research portfolio that addresses the current and unique dimensions of drug use and abuse as they relate to HIV/AIDS.
+The development and implementation of this research program is guided by the role of drug use and its related behaviors in the evolving dynamics of HIV/AIDS epidemiology, natural history/pathogenesis, treatment, and prevention, incoordination with the current priorities and objectives of the FY 2015 Trans-NIH Plan for HIV-Related Research and FY 2016 congressional Budget Justification (PDF, 740KB).

 Division of Epidemiology, Services, and Prevention Research